WSU-kduncan/s24cicd-XJohnson/README-CD.md

 ### Part 2 - Deployment

-- The installation of Docker to the remote instance was the same as the installation to my persoanl laptop as they both run Ubuntu.
+- The installation of Docker to the remote instance was the same as the installation to my personal laptop as they both run Ubuntu.
 See [README-CI: Run Project Locally](./README-CI.md#run-project-locally) for detailed instructions.
 - The [container restart script](./deployment/pull-start.sh) is simple.
 It stops and removes the outdated container, so that the name can be reused.
 Then it pulls the fresh image from DockerHub and runs a container from the new image.
 During the operation, it provides output of status.
     - The script is located in `/var/scripts/`.
 - To install `adnanh's webhook`, simply run `sudo apt install webhook`.